 - Demonstrate effective application of select advanced project management tools and techniques through analysis and solution of a case study.

 - Recognize and deploy methods for influencing and managing project outcomes.
 Demonstrate how to apply effective project statusing and utilize key performance indicators.

 This also means that the project manager is expected to be more than just the leader of the project, as you will see in the PMI research findings, the Next Generation PM needs to be strong in strategy, leadership and technology...the triple constraint for PM skills.
-In addition, we are expected to help our clients achieve success in their businss, not just deliver the project, so we need to be well versed in tools such as SWOT analysis.
+In addition, we are expected to help our clients achieve success in their business, not just deliver the project, so we need to be well-versed in tools such as SWOT analysis.

 - Changing Project Management Environment